Tantra: Later developments

 Given the extremely negative views of Tantra and its sexual and magical practices which prevailed in middle-class India in the late nineteenth and twentieth centuries, and still largely prevail today, this was an embarrassing heritage.
 Much effort was given by people such as Swami Vivekananda into reconstructing yoga, generally in terms of a selective Vedantic reading of Patañjali's Yogasutra (de Michelis 2004).
-The effort was largely successful, and many modern Western practitioners of yoga for health and relaxation have little or no knowledge of its original function as a preparation for the internal sexual practices of the Nath tradition.
+The effort was largely successful, and many modern Western practitioners of yoga for health and relaxation have little or no knowledge of its original function as a preparation for the internal sexual practices of the Nath tradition.In Buddhism, while tantra became accepted in the great Mahayana establishments of Nalanda and Vikramashila and spread to the Himalayan regions, it also experienced serious setbacks in other regions, particularly Southeast Asia.
+In Burma, for example, King Anawratha (1044–1077) is said to have disbanded tantric "Ari" monks.

-Buddhist tantra has survived in modern Indo-Tibetan Buddhism, in various Japanese traditions such as Shingon, and in the Newar Buddhism of the Kathmandu Valley.
-There are also magical quasi-tantric traditions in Southeast Asia, sometimes termed Esoteric Southern Buddhism, though they are not called "tantric" and have been marginalised by state supported modernist forms of Theravada Buddhism.
+As Theravada Buddhism became dominant in South East Asian states, tantric religions became marginalised in those regions.
+The quasi-tantric Esoteric Southern Buddhism, survives to this day in marginal forms.

+In Sri Lanka, tantric Buddhism also suffered debilitating setbacks.
+Initially the large Abhayagiri Monastery was a place where the practice of Vajrayana seems to have flourished during the 8th century.
+However, Abhayagiri was disbanded and forced to convert to the orthodox Mahāvihāra sect during the reign of Parakramabahu I (1153–1186).

 Tantric traditions

 Hindu tantra

-Within Hinduism, the word tantra often refers to a text, which may or may not be "tantric."
-Conversely, various tantric texts are actually not always called tantras (instead they may be called āgama, jñāna, saṃhitā, siddhānta, vidyā).
-There are also tantric Upanishads, which are late Upanishads as well as tantric Puranas (and Puranas influenced by tantric ideas).
-Besides these types of texts, there are also various types of tantric "śastras" (treatises) which may be "commentaries, digests, compilations, monographs, collections of hymns or of names of deities, and mantras and works on mantras."
-Though much of this vast body of tantric literature is in Sanskrit, others have also been written in Indian vernacular languages.
-As noted by Padoux, the largest portion of these tantric works are Shaiva texts.

 Tantric texts and practitioners ("tantrikas" and "tantrinis") are often contrasted with Vedic texts and those who practice Vedic religion ("Vaidikas").
 This non-Vedic path was often termed Mantramarga ("The way of mantras") or Tantrasastra ("Tantra teaching").
 One of the most well known comments on this dichotomy is Kulluka Bhatta's statement in his 15th-century commentary to the Manusmriti which states that revelation (sruti) is twofold – Vedic and Tantric.

 Hindu tantric teachings are generally seen as revelations from a divine being (such as Śiva, or the Goddess) which are considered by tantrikas to be superior to the Vedas in leading beings to liberation.
-They are also considered to be more effective during the Kali Yuga, a time of much passion (kama).
-However, tantric thinkers like Abhinavagupta, while considering tantra as superior, do not totally reject Vedic teachings, and instead consider them valid on a lower level since they also derive from the same source, the supreme Godhead.
+They are also considered to be more effective during the Kali Yuga.
+However, tantric thinkers like Abhinavagupta, while considering tantra superior, do not totally reject Vedic teachings, and instead consider them valid at a lower level since they also derive from the same source, the supreme Godhead.